sgillen/seagul/README.md

 ## Who should use this?

-If you just want to get your feet wet with deep RL there are better places to start, I usually reccomend [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) to newbies.
+If you just want to get your feet wet with deep RL there are better places to start, I usually recomend [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) to newbies.
 Most of the value of something like this is that I personally know it inside and out, but that won't be an advantage to someone out.

 If you are extending my previous work or something though you are in the right place.